Solution-focused brief therapy: SFBT practice

-Questions and compliments are the primary tools of the solution-focused approach.
-SF therapists and counselors deliberately refrain from making interpretations and rarely confront their clients.
-Instead, they focus on identifying the client's goals, generating a detailed description of what life will be like when the goal is accomplished and the problem is either gone or coped with satisfactorily.
-In order to develop effective solutions, they search diligently through the client's life experiences for "exceptions", e.g. times when some aspect of the client's goal was already happening to some degree, utilizing these to co-construct uniquely appropriate and effective solutions.
+The primary tools of the solution-focused approach are questions and compliments.
+SFBT therapists refrain from making interpretations and rarely confront clients.
+Instead, they concentrate on identifying clients' goals and developing a detailed description of life when the goal is reached, and the problem is either resolved or managed satisfactorily.
+To devise effective solutions, they examine clients' life experiences for "exceptions," or moments when some aspect of their goal was already happening to some extent.